Defining the Bravester term “holy tension.” May you be filled with hope also.

 First some-back story about this woman.
 For twelve years she suffered from some disease that caused her to bleed.
 For twelve long years she suffered.
 If I suffer past a couple of days people hear about it.
 God hears about it.
 My husband hears about it.
 My tolerance level for suffering is rather low (though growing as I’m learning to embrace a life of vulnerability yet I still whine).
 I am sure that this lady had reached her tolerance level years earlier.

-So she braved her face and left her home where she had locked herself up to live in her misery by herself.
+So she braved her face and left her home where she had locked herself into this small world to live in her misery by herself.
 Jewish customs required her to live in this shack.
 But who had truly put her into this shack?
 The customs or her misery?

 I can’t do anything to change the discomfort of living in holy tension except to tell you that part of brave living is to accept this discomfort of living in holy tension.
 Walk your way through it.
 These times are necessary to shape you into your complete self.